The first recorded reference to the windmill in Heage is an advertisement in the Derby Mercury of 16th June 1791:

 It is undated but is thought to be about 1870, before the patent sails and fantail were fitted.
 It is now held by the Mills Archive, and we thank them for permission to reproduce here.

-In 1850 the two brothers Isaac and Joseph Shaw purchased the mill, trading as millers and grocers, and it is believed they updated the mill, changing from the original ‘common’ sails’ and fitting four ‘patent’ sails (with shutters) and also adding a fantail to automatically turn the cap into the wind.
+In 1850, two brothers Thomas and Isaac Shore purchased the mill, trading as millers and grocers, and it is believed they updated the mill, changing from the original ‘common’ sails’ and fitting four ‘patent’ sails (with shutters) and also adding a fantail to automatically turn the cap into the wind.
 The windmill was only part of their milling business – they also owned a water mill and a steam powered mill, both located nearby in the valley below Dungeley Hill – this is believed to be the only known operation in England with three different sources of power.

 She operated in this form until February 1894 when the mill was tail winded (i.e. the wind blew from behind the sails) and the cap and four sails were blown off in a violent storm.
 A contemporary photograph (below) shows a man, presumably the miller, standing on the wreckage of the sails in front of the mill and the brake wheel protruding from the debris of the cap on top of the tower.